kruthof/kruthof.github.io/_pages/about.md

 > How can we design evaluation methods and human–AI workflows that support reliable, evidence-grounded, and accountable use of AI?

-## Research

-My current work examines the reliability of large language models in expert-facing knowledge workflows.

-I study how models preserve constraints, propagate implications, distinguish evidence from plausibility, and support human judgment in settings where errors are consequential but not always immediately visible.
-This includes both technical evaluation of model behavior and human-centered evaluation of how AI systems are used, interpreted, and verified by experts.

-Methodologically, my work combines machine learning, natural language processing, benchmark design, experimental evaluation, and emerging human-centered methods such as stakeholder-oriented study design, workflow analysis, and mixed-methods evaluation.

-I am especially interested in AI systems that do not replace expert judgment, but help make reasoning, evidence, uncertainty, and dependencies more inspectable.

 ## Background